dprada/Aqua/doc/source/source_csn/tutorial.rst

 The pruning option executes an approximation to MCL which is faster.
 When this pruning option is activated the algorithm is run via an external program (mcl).
-In the future the pruning option will be included in the code of Pynoramix.
+In the future the pruning option will be included in the code of Aqua.
 In this case no additional parameters are needed.

 .. sourcecode:: ipython